keep-network/keep-core/infrastructure/kube/keep-test/monitoring/README.md

 ## Monitoring

 This documentation was made upon this [tutorial](https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/)

-The Kubernetes Prometheus monitoring stack has the following components.
+The Kubernetes Prometheus monitoring stack has the following components:

 1. Prometheus Server
 2. Alert Manager